BrindleDigital/rentfetch/README.md

 -   Make sure that the properties, floorplans, and units content types are indexed
 -   Index ALL custom fields (unless you know what you're doing and can meaningfully select which custom fields to index)
--   Use Relevanssi for the admin search, since it's convenient to be able to easily display all of the floorplans attached to a given property and the built-in WordPress search won't typically handle this well enough to work right.
+-   Use Relevanssi for the admin search.
+Please note that we've baked the truly vital search modifications into the plugin itself, but this can still help the admin search find better results.

 ## What's in the box